DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 As the ghouls attack, they mindlessly repeat any or all of the following phrases:

-* “Beautiful.
-We’re so beautiful.”
+* "Beautiful.
+We're so beautiful."
-* “We are perfect.
-We are immortal.”
+* "We are perfect.
+We are immortal."
-* “Help us live forever.”
+* "Help us live forever."

 If the players continue down the corridor, read: